 We offer this discounted rate to enable students and clinicians working in community mental health settings on a full-time basis to be able to participate.
 Group practices are not eligible.

 This registration option is for participants with historical/institutional barriers to access.
 Please choose equity pricing only if you are a member of one or more historically marginalized communities.

 This program meets the requirements of the American Association of Sexuality Educators, Counselors and Therapists (AASECT) and is approved for 6 AASECT CE Credits.
 These CE Credits may be applied toward AASECT certification and renewal of certification.

-**Continuing Education Credit is pending through Amego, Inc. for the following professions:
+Continuing Education Credit is approved through Amego, Inc. for the following professions:

 - Psychologists: Amego, Inc. (DBA Amego Prepare) is approved by the American Psychological Association to provide continuing education to Psychologists.
 Amego, Inc. maintains responsibility for this program.